at our NEW location in

 Delegates without prior shuttle service reservations will be responsible for paying their one-way taxi fare from the airport.

 Passports for US Citizens Required.
 U.S. citizens must present a U.S. passport valid for 6 months after departure from the Dominican Republic.
 Visas for Non-U.S. Citizens Required.
 Most non-U.S. citizens traveling to the Dominican Republic will require a visa.
 Secure your visa immediately.
 The process for obtaining a visa can be lengthy.

 Room Features & Cuisine.
 All rooms are equipped with king-size beds, air conditioning, safes, hairdryer, iron & ironing board, mini-bar, television and standard North American electrical outlets.
 Complimentary, but sometimes patchy, internet service is available.
 The leadership village serves healthy food options throughout the day.
 All meals, snacks, and beverages are included in the all-inclusive Delegate fee.

 Health, Fitness & Safety.
 The leadership campus is a guarded enclave restricted to Delegates and hotel staff.
 Water is safe to drink.
 A nurse is on duty in the infirmary every day, around the clock.
-The all-inclusive Delegate fee includes complimentary use of all health and wellness facilities, including the gymnasium, tennis courts, kayaking, windsurfing and sailing equipment, yoga and trapeze instruction, basketball, softball, ping pong, volleyball, tennis, archery and more.
+The all-inclusive Delegate fee includes complimentary use of all health and wellness facilities, including the gymnasium, tennis courts, kayaking, wind-foiling equipment, yoga and trapeze instruction, basketball, softball, ping pong, volleyball, mini-golf, tennis, archery and more.

 Attire.
 The Collaboration atmosphere is relaxed, unhurried, informal and conducive to quiet conversation and dialogue.
 For daytime sessions and meals, Delegates should consider shorts, t-shirts and sandals suitable to tropical weather.
 For evenings, dressy resort attire is appropriate.